-Air flow has been a huge concern for many guests, especially when temperatures climb during the hot Orlando months.
+Air flow was a huge concern for many guests, especially when temperatures climb during the hot Orlando months.
 I’m sure if each cabin needed air conditioning, Disney would’ve installed some type of system.
-But, that doesn’t seem to be the case.
+But, that’s not the case.

-Instead, each cabin is said to have been “specifically tailored for the Florida climate.”
+Instead, each cabin has been “specifically tailored for the Florida climate.”
 There is cross-ventilation for air flow and special reflective windows to keep out the direct sunlight.

 6. The Views